 -The Principal Investigator/Project Director is responsible for the financial management of the grant or contract and signs budget expenditure requests or agency forms which request the “Principal Investigator/Project Director” signature.

-The Principal Investigator/Project Director insures all project expenditures are directly related to the project and necessary to meet the project goals and objectives.
+-The Principal Investigator/Project Director ensures all project expenditures are directly related to the project and necessary to meet the project goals and objectives.

-The Principal Investigator/Project Director has the responsibility to be aware of any requirements for cost sharing that were committed in the budget approved by the agency and to insure these obligations are met.
+-The Principal Investigator/Project Director has the responsibility to be aware of any requirements for cost sharing that were committed in the budget approved by the agency and to ensure these obligations are met.